Miša Vacić: Early life

 He was born in 1985 in Belgrade.
 When he was 16, he moved with his parents to Germany.
 He studied at the University of Belgrade Faculty of Law but never graduated.

-He returned to Serbia in 2004 because according to him he loves his country and that every injustice done to the Serbs really hurts him.
+He returned to Serbia in 2004 because, according to him, "he loves his country" and that "every injustice done to the Serbs really hurts him".

 Political career

-Upon his return to Serbia, Vacic became active in the ultra-nationalist 1389 Movement, where he first worked as a spokesman, and then in 2008 got expelled from the movement when he formed a new movement SNP 1389.
+Upon his return to Serbia, Vacić became active in the ultra-nationalist 1389 Movement, where he first worked as a spokesman, and then in 2008 got expelled from the movement when he formed a new movement SNP 1389.

 As part of the SNP 1389 movement, he was arrested in September 2008, when, despite the ban on gatherings due to the ban on the Pride Parade, he was among the members of the movement who gathered at the Faculty of Philosophy in Belgrade.
-The media reported that a gun, ammunition, body armor and ski masks were found in his apartment at the time.
+The media reported that a gun, ammunition, body armour and ski masks were found in his apartment at the time.

 SNP 1389 became a participant in the political struggle and tried to reach the institutions by going to the polls.
 After poor results in the Belgrade elections in 2014, he resigned as the head of the movement.

 After a 3 year break, he returned to politics in 2017, as a passenger in a frescoe-painted train that left Belgrade for Kosovska Mitrovica, but never got there as the train was not allowed entrance to Kosovo.
 Vacić was handing out cards which said he was employed by the Office for Kosovo and Metohija as the advisor of the director, Marko Đurić.
 This has caused an outrage in the Serbian public.
-Speaking for N1, he said that there was a lot of rumors about his employment, but that he did not see what was disputable, considering that the basic human right is the right to work.
+Speaking for N1, he said that there was a lot of rumours about his employment, but that he did not see what was disputable, considering that the basic human right is the right to work.
 This interview gained fame for him due to lexical errors and unusual confusion, as well as the negative response of the host to Vacić's request to get a glass of water while the interview lasts.
 Shortly after this interview, Vacić got fired from the Office for Kosovo and Metohija.